matheuscscp/gke-metadata-server/README.md

 ### Deploy `gke-metadata-server` in your cluster

-A Helm Chart is available in the following Helm OCI Repositories:
+A Helm Chart is available in the following [Helm OCI Repositories](https://helm.sh/docs/topics/registries/):

-1. `matheuscscp/gke-metadata-server-helm` (Docker Hub)
+1. `matheuscscp/gke-metadata-server:helm-{tag}` (Docker Hub)
-2. `ghcr.io/matheuscscp/gke-metadata-server/helm` (GitHub Container Registry)
+2. `ghcr.io/matheuscscp/gke-metadata-server/helm:{tag}` (GitHub Container Registry)

 See the Helm values API at [`./helm/gke-metadata-server/values.yaml`](./helm/gke-metadata-server/values.yaml).

 Alternatively, you can write your own Kubernetes manifests and consume only the container images:

-1. `matheuscscp/gke-metadata-server` (Docker Hub)
+1. `matheuscscp/gke-metadata-server:container-{tag}` (Docker Hub)
-2. `ghcr.io/matheuscscp/gke-metadata-server/container` (GitHub Container Registry)
+2. `ghcr.io/matheuscscp/gke-metadata-server/container:{tag}` (GitHub Container Registry)

+The value of `{tag}` is either a SemVer version or `latest`.
+Please **DO NOT USE** `dev` and `ci` tags, as they are not signed and do not represent official releases.

-### (Optional) Verify Supply Chain Security
+### (Optional) Verify Supply Chain Authenticity

 Here's how you should validate the authenticity of the `gke-metadata-server` images...
 WIP

 * Container Image Repositories: `WIP`
 * Helm OCI Repositories: `WIP`

+# General Notes

+Only a single long-lived secret was necessary for setting up the CI infrastructure of this project:
+`DOCKER_HUB_ACCESS_TOKEN` 👀

+Everything else in this repository runs using GCP Workload Identity Federation or the `GITHUB_TOKEN`, both the automatic tests testing the Workload Identity Federation features, and the GitHub Workflows themselves for performing ancillary CI tasks.
+All the tokens involved in these cases are short-lived.